metablaster/WindowsFirewallRuleset/README.md

 This project `Windows Firewall Ruleset` is licensed under the `MIT` license.

-Some scripts, files or modules are not MIT licensed or may have their own Copyright holders for this reason license and Copyright notices are maintained **"per file"**.
+Some scripts, files or modules are not `MIT` licensed or may have their own Copyright holders for this reason license and Copyright notices are maintained **"per file"**.

 ## Requirements

 [![Windows][badge system]][windows]

-Following table lists currently tested operating systems
+Following table lists operating systems on which `Windows Firewall Ruleset` has been tested

 | OS                  | Edition       | Version     | Architecture |
 | ------------------- | ------------- | ----------- | ------------ |